 A Walnut's Thoughts

 Self taught developer.
 Interested in systems programming and game design.
+Currently looking for work.
 I love reading, especially epic fantasy.
 My favorites are Malazan and Wheel of Time.

 So you want better debug info?